Caregivers at the Library

 Activity Kits: These kits are themed based on different subjects which can be checked out.
 Each kit has at least one book, and then a variety of other materials: puzzles, flashcards, educational games, DVDs, and models.
 The kits target kids from Pre-K to Middle School+.
 Some of the materials even help college students study for exams!

 Book Sets: Check out a set of books so that you can host your own book club!

 Storytime: This is a fun time for your child to meet other kids in the community.
-Our story time is targeted towards children 0-6, but older siblings who are well behaved are also welcome to participate in the stories, snack, and craft.
+Our storytime is targeted towards children 0-6, but older siblings who are well behaved are also welcome to participate in the stories, snack, and craft.
+This has been suspended.

 The STEAM To-Go Bags include a project which is either Science, Technology, Engineering, Art, or Mathematics based!
 Some projects we have done are: Make Volcanoes, Make Rock Candy, and Make Instruments.